-Most larger denominations require pastors to have a bachelor’s degree in theology, biblical literature, pastoral studies or a related subject, according to Education Portal.
-After graduation, these students are often given positions as youth pastors, pastoral assistants or interim pastors while they continue their studies.
+Most larger denominations require pastors to have a bachelor’s degree in theology, biblical literature, pastoral studies, or a related subject.
+After graduation, these students are often given positions as youth pastors, pastoral assistants, or interim pastors while they continue their studies.
 Many churches place specific seminary requirements on those seeking ordination.
 These requirements may include home-study courses prepared or approved by the denomination.
 Other times the requirements include graduate studies at a seminary or university.

 In most church organizations, ordination isn’t automatic upon completion of a degree program or course of study.
 Some organizations, such as the Universal Life Church, will provide ordinations recognized by the U.S. government to individuals with no training necessary.
 Other churches have panels much like those faced by doctoral students that screen and recommend candidates for ordination.